 The company's portfolio includes Canadian stocks with fair values that move with the Toronto Stock Exchange Composite Index, United States stocks with fair values that move with the S&P 500 Index, and international stocks that move with financial markets in Europe, Australia and Far East.
-A 10% movement in the stock markets with all other variables held constant would have an estimated effect on the fair values of the Company's Canadian common stocks and United States common stocks of approximately \$1,384,872.
-A 10% move in the fair value of the Company's Canadian preferred stocks would have an impact of approximately \$13,965.
-These changes would be recognized in other comprehensive income or net income depending on the classification of the instruments.
+A 10% movement in the stock markets with all other variables held constant would have an estimated effect on the fair values of the Company's Canadian common stocks and United States common stocks of approximately \$1,557,436.
+A 10% move in the fair value of the Company's Canadian preferred stocks would have an impact of approximately \$500.
+These changes would be recognized in the statement of comprehensive income.